ipcjk/ixgen/Readme.md

    - set
    - json (fixed in code, no template)
  - cisco
-   - (currently almost an one-to-one-copy from the Brocade-template)
+   - (currently almost an one-to-one-copy from the Extreme-template)

    The last layer always has a _router.tt_-, an optional _header.tt_-  and _footer.tt_-file.